tiationg-kho/leetcode-pattern-500/[E]heap/heap.md

     - use hashmap to record the freq of removed elements (not really removed yet)
     - maintain heap size variable to keep track of the real heap size (exclude the removed elements which recorded in hashmap)

-**focus on stored elements**
+**storing and popping out elements**

-- use heap to keep elements (min or max group)
+- use heap to store elements (min or max group)
-- keep store and pop out the invalid elements
+- keep popping out the invalid or useful element (comparing to cur condition)

-**focus on popping out**

-- use heap to get the cur min or max element
     - contains greedy algorithm’s idea
-    - we use popping out to get the most reasonable element to utilize

 **use bfs and heap**

-- this is one variation of focusing on popping out
-- use bfs to find potential valid elements
+- use bfs to find potential valid elements (use heap to replace the queue)
 - use hashset to record visited elements
-- use heap to get the cur min or max element